 In days gone by, have you already had a loved one cremated?
-If so, you may not have realized the Bible teaching regarding proper Christian burial.
-But at this point things are not different.
+If so, you may not have realized the Biblical teaching regarding proper Christian burials.
+But at this point things are now different.
 Now you know what the Bible says about burying your loved ones instead of burning them up in the fire.

 And please understand this: God can still resurrect the body of your loved one.

 Here is something interesting found in the New Testament in the book of Jude 9.
 This passage reads as follows:

 "Yet Michael the archangel, when contending with the devil he disputed about the body of Moses, durst not bring against him a railing accusation, but said, The Lord rebuke thee."
 (KJV)